dfed/SafeDI/README.md

 }
 ```

-An `Instantiator` is `@MainActor`-bound – if you want to instantiate a type in a nonisolated environment, use an [`NonisolatedInstantiator`]](Sources/SafeDI/DelayedInstantiation/NonisolatedInstantiator.swift).
+An `Instantiator` is `@MainActor`-bound – if you want to instantiate a type in a nonisolated environment, use a [`NonisolatedInstantiator`]](Sources/SafeDI/DelayedInstantiation/NonisolatedInstantiator.swift).

 #### Utilizing @Instantiated with type erased properties